 For Health Benefits: Diseases and disorders can strike us anytime, anywhere.
 United linked health plans provide financial assistance in times of personal crisis to meet exorbitant medical expenses.

 For Children’s Education: Every parent wants a bright future for his/her child.
-To rule out the possibility of any kind of hindrance to build your child’s career, you can opt for child plans that are unit linked insurance plans, a type of life insurance.
+To rule out the possibility of any kind of hindrance to build your child’s career, you can opt for child plans that are unit linked insurance plans.
 These are a combination of investment and insurance.

 Classification by Death Benefit